hltcoe/concrete-java/util/README.md

 ## Introduction ##

-This is a Java utility library based around Concrete that provides some useful utility methods.
+This is a Scala-based library that provides some useful utility methods for Concrete.